 The bank anticipated a gradual decline in net interest income (NII) during Q4 2024, potentially reaching a trough in mid-2025, followed by a recovery supported by loan portfolio expansion and higher credit card turnover.
 The bank identified the deteriorating geopolitical landscape, the sizable US budget deficit, and changes to existing trade agreements as potential risks.

-JPMorgan Chase & Co. released its Q4 2024 statistics on 15 January 2025.
-As forecasted by the bank’s management, quarterly net interest income declined by 2%.
+JPMorgan Chase & Co. released its Q4 2024 results on 15 January 2025.
+As forecast by the bank’s management, quarterly net interest income declined by 2%.
 Key highlights of the report are outlined below in comparison with the corresponding period in 2023:

 Revenue: 42.8 billion USD (+11%)